jchbesant/1Centre-HTML-Parser-/README.md

 Assumptions:
-- A tag must have a minimum length: 3 - since the smallest tags consist of a less-than sign; charachter; greater-than sign e.g. <x> .
+- A tag must have a minimum length: 3 - since the smallest tags consist of a less-than sign; charachter; greater-than sign.
 Any length less than this for a tag will give an Invalid output.
-This will also give tags with extra whitespaces an Invalid output such as "<div >".
+This will also give tags with extra whitespaces an Invalid output.